tferega/revenj/README.md

 Revenj
 ======

 Revenj is a *lightweight* framework for .NET/Mono with advanced LINQ support for Postgres and Oracle databases.
-It's ideal to use a REST-like service, but can also be used as a library from other frameworks such as ASP.NET.
+It's ideal to use as a REST-like service, but can also be used as a library from other frameworks such as ASP.NET.

-DSL Platform will use Invasive software composition to integrate with Revenj, so developers can focus on rich modeling (NoSQL/ER hybrid on top of ORDBMS).
+DSL Platform will use Invasive Software Composition to integrate with Revenj, so that developers can focus on rich modeling (NoSQL/ER hybrid on top of ORDBMS).

 DSL Platform will take care of various boilerplate and model evolution while Revenj will expose:

  * persistence